Charles de Gaulle

-When the Algerian War threatened to bring the unstable Fourth Republic to collapse, the National Assembly brought him back to power during the May 1958 crisis.
-He founded the Fifth Republic with a strong presidency; he was elected with 78% of the vote to continue in that role.
-He managed to keep France together while taking steps to end the war, much to the anger of the Pieds-Noirs and the armed forces.
-He granted independence to Algeria and acted progressively towards other French colonies.
+When the Algerian War threatened to bring the unstable French Fourth Republic to collapse, the National Assembly brought him back to power during the May 1958 crisis.
+He founded the French Fifth Republic with a strong presidency; he was elected with 78% of the vote to continue in that role.
+He managed to keep France together while taking steps to end the war, much to the anger of the Pieds-Noirs and the French armed forces.
+He granted Independence to Algeria and also acted highly progressively towards the other French colonies.

 In the context of the Cold War, de Gaulle initiated his "politics of grandeur", asserting that France as a major power should not rely on other countries, such as the United States, for its national security and prosperity.
 To this end, he pursued a policy of "national independence" which led him to withdraw from NATO's integrated military command and to launch an independent nuclear strike force which made France the world's fourth nuclear power.
-He restored cordial France–Germany relations with Konrad Adenauer to create a European counterweight between the Anglo-American and Soviet spheres of influence through the signing of the Élysée Treaty on 22 January 1963.
+He restored the France–Germany relations with Konrad Adenauer to create a European counterweight between the Anglo-American and Soviet Union spheres of influence through the signing of the Élysée Treaty on 22 January 1963.